Understand how liver works in health. Learn all about how to preserve your liver and what products are necessary for a healthy liver.

 - Closely monitor your use of performance-enhancing drugs.
 Steroid users in particular should visit their doctor annually to examine the liver enzymes.

-- Avoid daily consumption of NSAIDs (non-steroidal anti-inflammatory drugs such as ibuprofen and acetaminophen)
+- Avoid daily consumption of NSAIDs (nonsteroidal anti-inflammatory drugs like ibuprofen and acetaminophen)

-- Exercising regularly… exercise is very important for good liver function
+- Exercise regularly ... exercise is very important for good liver function

 - Adopt a diet that promotes liver health

 - Avoid dehydration.
-Staying hydrated is imperative.
-And don't underestimate the benefits of good old fashioned pure water.
+It is imperative to stay hydrated.
+And don't underestimate the benefits of good, old-fashioned pure water.

-Although liver disease is typically linked to alcohol or drugs, the truth is that there are over 100 known forms of liver disease caused by a variety of factors and that affect us all, from babies to people. elderly.
+Although liver disease is typically related to alcohol or drugs, the truth is that there are over 100 known forms of liver disease caused by a variety of factors that affect us all from babies to people. elderly.

 Here are a few :